-Including liver cleansing low fodmap vegetables in the diet is essential for anyone with a fatty liver following the low fodmap diet for SIBO.
+Including liver cleansing low fodmap vegetables in the diet is essential for anyone on a low fodmap diet for fatty liver and SIBO.

-The low fodmap SIBO diet can feel quite restricting and is often high in fat and animal protein which can also be problematic for those with low stomach acid or a sluggish gallbladder.
+The low fodmap SIBO diet can feel quite restricting and is often high in fat and animal protein which can also be problematic for those with low stomach acid, fatty liver or a sluggish gallbladder.

-For this reason, I love to focus on incorporating low fodmap vegetables into the SIBO diet.
+For this reason, I love to focus on incorporating low fodmap vegetables into the diet for IBS and fatty liver.

 But if a sluggish gallbladder and poor bile flow are one of the underlying causes of your SIBO symptoms, a high-fat diet is not exactly beneficial either.